 Replace the tyres at your dealer.
 To find out the recommended tyres, their pressure and the minimum tread depth, consult the "Specifications" section.
-2 P. 105 Always follow these instructions when changing

-Always follow these instructions when changing tyres.
+▶ P. 107 Always follow these instructions when changing tyres.

 - Use the recommended tyres or equivalents of the same size, construction, speed rating and load capacity. - Remember to replace the inner tube whenever you replace a tyre.
 An old inner tube will probably have stretched and could fail if installed in a new tyre.